telmnstr/Atari_MidiMate_PCB/README.md

 This is built for a one-time run of PCBs to do a 16 player MidiMaze setup at VCF using physical midi cables.
 We will swap to FujiNet virtual midi network halfway through.

+Created in KiCad.
+I had to pull in the part for the DIN-5 from an extra library, which I included in this file.